We’ve previously talked about asset protection, but before we jump into some real-life examples, let’s review:

 Three Real-Life Examples of Important Planning for Asset Protection

 While you are healthy and younger, you will hopefully be covered by health insurance that offsets doctor visits and hospital stays.
-But as you age and need more care, particularly at-home care or care in a nursing home, those things will not be covered by health insurance or Medicare.
+But as you age and need more care those things may not be covered by health insurance or or Medicare.
+This is particularly true when it comes to at-home care or a nursing home.
 Without planning, those costs could quickly eat up all your life savings.
 By planning ahead, you can protect more of your savings and more easily qualify for benefits to help pay for care.
 Many people don’t think they’ll need this, but statistics show us that 70% of people over the age of 70 will need some kind of care like this, and we also know that 70% of nursing home residents rely on Medicaid to pay the outrageous bills.